The CCSF | Cybantage

 LDI ScorecardOne-page board-ready deliverable for the Risk Committee.
 Privilege-marked, not producible in discovery.

-Privilege wrapper required: Qualified outside counsel must be retained before Stage 2A commences.
+Privilege wrapper required: Qualified outside counsel should be retained before Stage 2A commences.
 The attorney retains Cybantage as a technical expert, establishing the attorney-client privilege that protects all findings.
-No Stage 2A engagement may begin without this structure.
+This structure is recommended to ensure the absolute confidentiality of the findings.

 2B